The history of Alpine

 Which engine will Renault drive use Formula 1?

 All the collaborations Renault had have expired.
 Red Bull Racing switched to Honda in 2019 and McLaren will again use the Mercedes engine.
-So Renault is the only team on the 2022 grid using the French engines.
-Renault's fuel supplier will also be BP/Castrol next season.
+So Renault is the only team on the 2023 grid using the French engines.